-If the awards and commitments shown on the District's Uniform Report of Awards or Commitments and Payments at the end of any fiscal year are less than the overall goal applicable to that fiscal year, the District shall:
+If the awards and commitments shown on BART's Uniform Report of Awards or Commitments and Payments at the end of any fiscal year are less than the overall goal applicable to that fiscal year, BART shall:

 - 1. Analyze in detail the reasons for the difference between the Triennial Goal and its awards and commitments in that fiscal year; - 2.
-Establish specific steps and milestones to correct the problems identified and to enable the District to meet fully its goal for the new fiscal year; - 3.
+Establish specific steps and milestones to correct the problems identified and to enable BART to meet fully its goal for the new fiscal year; - 3.
 Submit, within 90 days of the end of the fiscal year, the analysis and corrective actions developed above to the appropriate operating administration for approval.